Hilda Geiringer: Berlin Institute of Applied Mathematics

 In 1921, Geiringer moved to Berlin where she was employed as an assistant to Richard Edler von Mises at the Institute of Applied Mathematics.
 In this same year, she married Felix Pollaczek who, like Geiringer, was born in Vienna into a Jewish family and had studied in Berlin.
 Pollaczek obtained his doctorate in 1922 and went on to work for the Reichspost (Postal service) in Berlin, applying mathematical methods to telephone connections.
 Hilda and Felix had a child, Magda, in 1922, but their marriage broke up.
 After the divorce, Geiringer continued working for von Mises and at the same time raised her child.

 Although trained as a pure mathematician, Geiringer moved towards applied mathematics to fit in with the work being undertaken at the Institute of Applied Mathematics.
 Her work at this time was on statistics, probability theory, and also on the mathematical theory of plasticity.
 She submitted a thesis for her Habilitation to qualify as an instructor at the University of Berlin, but it was not immediately accepted.
 Geiringer lost the right to teach at the university in December 1933.
 In fact, she had been proposed for appointment to the position of extraordinary professor in 1933 but the proposal had been ”put on hold” once the Civil Service Law came into effect two months after Adolf Hitler attained power.
 This law disqualified Jews from serving as teachers, professors, judges, or in other government positions.
 Geiringer left Germany after she was dismissed from the University of Berlin, and, with Magda, she went to Brussels.
 There she was appointed to the Institute of Mechanics and began to apply mathematics to the theory of vibrations.

 Istanbul

 In 1934, Geiringer followed von Mises to Istanbul where she had been appointed as Professor of Mathematics and continued to research in applied mathematics, statistics, and probability theory.
-While in Turkey, Geiringer became intrigued with the basic principles of genetics formulated by Augustinian monk Gregor Mendel.
+While in Turkey, Geiringer became intrigued with the basic principles of genetics formulated by the Augustinian friar Gregor Mendel.
 Between 1935 and 1939, she was preoccupied with uses for the theory of probability to which she and von Mises had made major, early contributions.
 Arguably Hilda Geiringer was one of the pioneers of what emerged as the burgeoning disciplines bearing such names as molecular genetics, human genetics, plant genetics, heredity in man, genomics, bioinformatics, biotechnology, biomedical engineering, and genetic engineering, among others.
 The world has not given sufficient credit to this intelligent woman's pioneering work mainly because it was done in Istanbul and published in Turkish journals.